-- arrangements which do not involve, directly or indirectly, a security of the reporting issuer or a derivative in respect of which the underlying interest is or includes as a material component a security of the reporting issuer; - a compensation arrangement such as a phantom stock plan, deferred share unit ("DSU") plan or stock appreciation right ("SAR") plan which would otherwise be caught by the Instrument if: - the existence and material terms of the compensation arrangement are disclosed in any public document (such as the annual audited financial statements of the issuer or an annual filing made under any provision of Canadian securities legislation); or - the material terms of the compensation arrangement are set out in a written document, and the alteration to economic exposure or economic interest referred to in section 2.1 occurs as a result of the satisfaction of a pre-established condition or criterion described in the document, and does not involve a discrete investment decision by the insider. - a person or company exempt from the insider reporting requirements under a provision of NI 55-101, to the same extent and on the same conditions as are applicable to such exemption: - a person or company who has obtained exemptive relief in a jurisdiction from the insider reporting requirements of that jurisdiction, to the same extent and on the same conditions as are applicable to such exemptive relief; and - a transfer, pledge or encumbrance of securities by a person or company for the purpose of giving collateral for a debt made in good faith so long as there is no limitation on the recourse available against the person or company for any amount payable under such debt. - 6.
+- arrangements which do not involve, directly or indirectly, a security of the reporting issuer or a derivative in respect of which the underlying interest is or includes as a material component a security of the reporting issuer; - a compensation arrangement such as a phantom stock plan, deferred share unit ("DSU") plan or stock appreciation right ("SAR") plan which would otherwise be caught by the Instrument if: - the existence and material terms of the compensation arrangement are disclosed in any public document (such as the annual audited financial statements of the issuer or an annual filing made under any provision of Canadian securities legislation); or - the material terms of the compensation arrangement are set out in a written document, and the alteration to economic exposure or economic interest referred to in section 2.1 occurs as a result of the satisfaction of a pre-established condition or criterion described in the document, and does not involve a discrete investment decision by the insider. - a person or company exempt from the insider reporting requirements under an exemption contained in Canadian securities legislation (such as, for example, National Instrument 55-101 Exemption from Certain Insider Reporting Requirements (NI 55-101) or National Instrument 62-103 The Early Warning System and Related Take-Over Bid and Insider Reporting Issues), to the same extent and on the same conditions as are applicable to such exemption; - a person or company who has obtained exemptive relief in a jurisdiction from the insider reporting requirements of that jurisdiction, to the same extent and on the same conditions as are applicable to such exemptive relief; - a transfer, pledge or encumbrance of securities by a person or company for the purpose of giving collateral for a debt made in good faith so long as there is no limitation on the recourse available against the person or company for any amount payable under such debt; - the receipt by an insider of a transfer, pledge or encumbrance of securities of an issuer if the securities are transferred, pledged or encumbered as collateral for a debt under a written agreement and in the ordinary course of business of the insider; - to an insider, other than an insider that is an individual, that enters into, materially amends or terminates an agreement, arrangement or understanding which is in the nature of a credit derivative; - a person or company who does not know and could not reasonably know of the alteration to economic exposure or economic interest referred to in section 2.1; and - the acquisition or disposition of a security of certain investment funds. - 6.
 What does the reference to "material component" in paragraph 2.2(a) of the Multilateral Instrument mean?